BANGAUTOGLASS

 Whether your auto insurance covers the Eclipse Spyder's rear glass replacement depends on your specific policy and how the damage occurred.
 Comprehensive coverage typically covers glass damage caused by events outside your control — impacts, weather, vandalism — while damage from an accident may fall under collision coverage.
 Convertible top-related damage (such as the top being slashed or damaged in a covered incident) may also be eligible depending on your policy language.

 If you haven't started a claim yet, Bang AutoGlass can assist you with the process — walking you through what to gather and how to proceed with your insurer.
-We don't file the claim on your behalf, but we're happy to help make sure you're prepared and know what to expect.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 In many cases, customers with comprehensive coverage find their out-of-pocket cost is lower than they anticipated.

 Getting Your Eclipse Spyder's Rear Window Fixed the Right Way